rjbou/opam/master_changes.md

 ## Opamfile
   * Fix substring errors in preserved_format [#4941 @rjbou - fix #4936]
+  * Add `x-locked` extension fields for overlay internal use, it stores if the files originate from a locked file, if os its extension [#XXX @rjbou]

 ## External dependencies
   * Set `DEBIAN_FRONTEND=noninteractive` for unsafe-yes confirmation level [#4735 @dra27 - partially fix #4731] [2.1.0~rc2 #4739]